BrandonXLF/email-auth/readme.txt

 == Contribute ==

-Checkout [the plugin's github](https://github.com/BrandonXLF/email-auth) to learn more about how you can contribute to the plugin's development.
+Check out [the GitHub repository](https://github.com/BrandonXLF/email-auth) to learn more about how you can contribute to the plugin's development.

 == Installation ==